jasonbrianhall/tetrimone/README.md

 ## Contributing
 1. Fork the repository
 2. Create a feature branch
-3. Code like a Tetris god
+3. Code like a Tetrimone god
 4. Push your block-dropping brilliance
 5. Submit a Pull Request

 ## License
-MIT License - Spread the Tetris love freely!
+MIT License - Spread the Tetrimone love freely!

 ## Credits
-- **Developer**: Jason Brian Hall - Tetris Mastermind
+- **Developer**: Jason Brian Hall - Tetrimone Mastermind
-- **Libraries**: GTK+, SDL2, PulseAudio/SDL2 Audio, libzip, winmm
+- **Libraries**: GTK+, SDL2, PulseAudio/SDL2 Audio, libzip

 **May your blocks always fall true, and your lines always clear!** 🕹️✨

-This game is based on Tetris®, created by Alexey Pajitnov in 1984.
+This game is based on Tetrimone®, created by Alexey Pajitnov in 1984.
-Tetris® is a registered trademark of The Tetris Company, LLC.
+Tetrimone® is a registered trademark of The Tetrimone Company, LLC.

-Original game published by ELORG (also, go watch the Tetris movie on AppleTV)
+Original game published by ELORG (also, go watch the Tetrimone movie on AppleTV)

 ## TODO